templar-ajay/notes-website/README.md

 then further built it on my own . the Further features are added by me without any assistane.

-If you have any suggestions , feel free to let me know - ajaysnotebook@hotmail.com or ajay.kumar@talentelgia.in
+If you have any suggestions , feel free to let me know - ajaysnotebook@hotmail.com or ajaychaudhary@spicegems.com

 To Improve -
 1. either make the cancel button on the navbar work or delete it